|

 - The veteran served on active duty in the Armed Forces at any time and was discharged or released from active duty under honorable conditions.

-- Has been rated by appropriate military or Department of Veterans Affairs authorities to be 100 percent disabled or unemployable.
+- Has been rated by appropriate military or U.S. Department of Veterans Affairs authorities to be 100 percent disabled or unemployable.

-- Has retired, been separated, or resigned from a civil service position on the basis of a disability that is service-connected in origin.
+- Has retired, been separated, or resigned from a civil-service position on the basis of a disability that is service-connected in origin.

 - The veteran served during a war or during the period April 28, 1952, through July 1, 1955, or in a campaign or expedition for which a campaign medal has been authorized.

-- The veteran died while on active duty that included service described in 483.323a above, under conditions that would not have been the basis for other than an honorable or general discharge.
+- The veteran died while on active duty that included service described in 483.323a above under conditions that would not have been the basis for other than an honorable or general discharge.

 If the widow or widower remarries and the remarriage is annulled, the former widow or widower may apply for restoration of preference.
 Evidence of divorce of the widow or widower is not a basis to restore widow or widower preference, since the act of remarriage, rather than a remarried state, terminates eligibility for preference.
 Thus, widow or widower preference can only be restored if the act of marriage is annulled.